Bastardkb/TBK-Mini/readme.md

 You can get a full Kit, including case and all PCBs and electronics required on the shop: https://bastardkb.com/

+The cases are printed at 0.15 mm layer height using Prusament Galaxy Black on a Prusa MK3s.

+I check and post-process each case individually to make sure it matches very high quality standards.

 # Build guide